Why Is My Furnace Tripping My Circuit Breaker?

 - Malfunctioning system component

-Before calling Air Experts for furnace repair, inspect and change your air filter if needed, and check each vent throughout your home to ensure there is proper airflow.
+Before calling Air Experts for furnace repair in North Carolina, inspect and change your air filter if needed, and check each vent throughout your home to ensure there is proper airflow.

 Your Shared Circuit Is Overloaded